Create Your New Firefly System

 Deploy your FireFly Resources

 - At this point your FireFly environment is simply an empty namespace containing your Ethereum configuration.

-- Click the GET STARTED button to begin deploying resources.
+- Click the CREATE SUPERNODE button to begin setting up your first FireFly Supernode.

-- Choose a name and membership for each node.
+- First, choose a name and membership for your node.

 - In the below example